 D-RTK 2 Mobile Station

-The Phantom 4 RTK can be complemented with the D-RTK 2 mobile station, which provides real-time differential data to the drone and helps collect the most accurate data.
+The Phantom 4 RTK SE can be complemented with the D-RTK 2 mobile station, which provides real-time differential data to the drone and helps collect the most accurate data.

 The new TimeSync system is designed to continuously align the flight controller, camera and RTK module.
 In addition, it ensures that each photo uses the most accurate metadata and corrects the positioning data from the camera sensor.